-2 DASH in ISO/IEC 23009-1 [4] provides many options for labelling Adaptation Sets.
-In order to 3 provide more consistency in the context of DASH-IF, Table 4 provides a restricted subset of labels

-4 for which DASH-IF IOPS provide interoperability, i.e. on how they are expected to be used by the content authors and how they are expected to be used by clients.
-The table provides information
+- DASH in ISO/IEC 23009-1 [4] provides many options for labelling Adaptation Sets.
+In order to provide more consistency in the context of DASH-IF, Table 4 provides a restricted subset of labels - for which DASH-IF IOPS provide interoperability, i.e. on how they are expected to be used by the - 4 for which DASH-IF for s provide interoperating, i.e. on now they are expected to be used by the - 5 content authors and how they are expected to be used by clients.
+The table provides information - 6 specific for each media type.

-- 5 - 6 specific for each media type. - 7 It is expected that DASH clients following the DASH IOPs recognize the descriptors, elements, and attributes as documented in Table 4.
-8 - 9 Other organizations may define additional descriptors or elements, as well as processing models 10 for clients.
+- 7 It is expected that DASH clients following the DASH IOPs recognize the descriptors, elements, - 8 and attributes as documented in Table 4. - 9 Other organizations may define additional descriptors or elements, as well as processing models for clients.